theworkingcentre/win7-avoid-viruses/20-downloads.rst

 [SCREENSHOT]

-You should almost never open attachments that have two filename extensions, such as .zip.exe :
+You should almost never open attachments that have two filename extensions, such as .zip.exe .

-[SCREENSHOT]

 Such attachments are named to confuse you, and very often contain viruses.